“In a few days, we will have all the money we need, and she will be one last problem for us to worry about.”

 But I could not finish my words.

 The defiance drove my father crazy.
-I watched his gaze turn murderous as he whirled around and grabbed me by my throat, lifting me into the air.
+I watched his gaze turn murderous as he turned around grabbed me by my throat, lifting me into the air.

 “YOU WILL DO WHAT I F*CKING TELL YOU TO DO!”